 Also called a transient cookie, a cookie that is erased when you close the Web browser.
 The session cookie is stored in temporary memory and is not retained after the browser is closed.
 Session cookies do not collect information from your computer.
-They typically will store information in the form of a session identification that does not personally identify the user.
+They typically store information in the form of a session identification that does not personally identify the user.

-Technically not a cookie, but Local Storage is data stored in a key-value pair on your browser and is persistent without expiry.
-We will never ask your browser to store Personally Identifiable Information (PII) or any information that is related to you.
-A difference between Local Storage vs. Cookies, is that any data stored in the Local Storage, is not sent along with the browser’s request for resources, which is on a per request basis.
+Technically not a cookie, but Local Storage is data stored in a so-called key-value pair (a set of two linked data items) on your computer and is persistent without expiry.
 Unlike cookies, the browser will not send the contents of the Local Storage with the HTTP request header.
-Access to data, creating, deleting & reading in Local Storage is done deterministically.

-What Information Does a Cookie Store?
+What information does a Cookie store?

 The following first-party Cookies may be placed on your computer or device: